5th - 8th Simulated Space Missions

 • MSA: Land is an earth science based mission looking at the geology of Mars.

-Click "YES" on your mission registration form to register for one of the following programs: Phenomenal Physics, Mars Science Academy: Launch, Mars Science Academy: Land, or Mars Science Acadmey: Live.
+Click "YES" on your mission registration form to register for one of the following programs: Phenomenal Physics, Mars Science Academy: Launch, or Mars Science Academy: Land.

 Mars Science Academy is available in on-site at your school.
 Contact the CLC at (309) 268-8700 or email firstname.lastname@example.org to schedule Mars Science Academy for your class.